 The portrait was first put on public display in the Louvre in 1815, inspiring admiration, as a string of "suitors bearing flowers, poems and impassioned notes climbed the grand staircase of the Louvre to gaze into her 'limpid and burning eyes.'"

-"Mona Lisa often made men do strange things," R. A. Scotti wrote in Vanished Smile, "There were more than one million artworks in the Louvre collection; she alone received her own mail."
-The painting actually has its own mailbox at the Louvre because of all the love letters its subject receives.
+"Mona Lisa often made men do strange things," R. A. Scotti wrote in Vanished Smile: The Mysterious Theft of Mona Lisa, "There were more than one million artworks in the Louvre collection; she alone received her own mail.
+Mona Lisa received many love letters, and for a time they were so ardent that she was placed under police protection."
+The painting has its own mailbox at the Louvre because of all the love letters its subject receives.

 6. Men have died from loving her.

-In 1852, an artist named Luc Maspero threw himself from the fourth floor of a Parisian hotel, leaving a suicide note that read: "For years I have grappled desperately with her smile.
+In 1852, an artist named Luc Maspero supposedly threw himself from the fourth floor of a Parisian hotel, leaving a suicide note that read: "For years I have grappled desperately with her smile.
 I prefer to die."
-Then in 1910, one enamored fan came before her solely to shoot himself as he looked upon her.
+In 1910, one enamored fan came before her solely to shoot himself as he looked upon her.

-In the 1960s, the painting went on a tour where it was given an insurance valuation of $100 million.
+In the 1960s, the painting went on a tour where it was given an insurance valuation of $100 million (factoring in inflation, more recent assessment estimated it's worth $2.5 billion).
 But the policy was never taken out because the premiums were more than the cost of the best security.

-8. The painting sits in the world's prettiest prison.
+8. The painting hangs in the world's prettiest prison.

-Mona Lisa gets her own room at the Louvre, one that is climate controlled to keep her in the ideal environment.
+Mona Lisa hangs in the center of the Louvre's Grand Gallery where it is climate-controlled to keep her in the ideal environment.
 Additionally, the work is encased in bulletproof glass to prevent threat and injury.

 10. France mourned en masse when she went missing.

-In 1911, Mona Lisa was stolen from the Louvre.
+On August 21, 1911, the Mona Lisa was stolen from the Louvre.
 The New York Times retroactively compared the public display of grief to that seen in the wake of Princess Diana's death in 1997.
 Thousands poured into the Louvre to stare in shock at the blank wall where she once hung and leave flowers, notes, and other remembrances.

 11. Pablo Picasso was a suspect in the caper.